mzattera/predictive-powers/README.md

 ```

 As different service providers expose different capabilities at different levels of maturity, concrete service implementations
-might provide additional functionalities not available in the service interface; please refer to JavaDoc for details.
+might provide additional functionalities not available in their corresponding service interface; please refer to JavaDoc for details.

-Below we provide some [examples](#examples) about using services; for a detailed description of the functionalities provided, please refer to the library JavaDoc.
+Below we provide some [examples](#examples) about using services.

 #### Service Configuration